ceremcem/build-freecad-asm3/README.md

 To be able to use Assembly3 workbench, it's necessary to build LinkStage3 branch first and then install Assembly3 workbench.

-These scripts automates the building process, installs the binaries to `/opt/FreeCAD`.
+These scripts automates the building process, creates the FreeCAD binary in `~/fc-build/Release/bin/`.

 ### Advantages